AndrewVandenberg/AndrewVandenberg/README.md

 - 🌱 I’m currently learning Acuarial Science through school, and how to utilize machine learning models to better predict future outcomes.
 - 📫 Fun fact: I love to run, and ran for App's Cross Country and Track team from 2012-2017.

+#### Connect with me:
+- My email is vandenbergam@appstate.edu
+- My LinikedIn is XXXX